yegor256/blog/_drafts/_http.md

 on a more important question: How do we add more features to the web app and make it possible to process different pages, render larger content, and handle errors?
-The `request` variable in the snippet above should be somehow converted to the `response` one.
+The `request` variable in the snippet above should be somehow converted to a `response`.

 The easiest way would be 1) to convert the request into a [DTO]({% pst 2016/jul/2016-07-06-data-transfer-object %}) with all the details inside, then 2) send it to a "controller" that knows what to